Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 ```

 Line (9) also shows a typical functional language syntax for one-line procs or **lambdas**:  `lam :: (a, b) => a + b;` (note that types are absent here).
 Proc names are written the same way as variable names.
-They are followed by a ::, which indicates they are constants.
+They are followed by a **::**, which indicates they are constants.
 A proc can use global variables and also receive data from where it is called through its _argument_ list (arg1: type1, arg2: type2).
-Each argument has to be typed separately.
+Each argument has to be given a type separately.
-There can be no (like main :: ()), one or more arguments.
+There can be no arguments like with main :: (), or one or more arguments.

 A proc can change global variables.
 It can also return values.
 This is indicated by `->` followed by the type(s) of the value(s) it returns.
 Inside the body, the data is returned by using the keyword **return**, like `return variable(s)`.
-If a proc doesn't return anything (like main :: ()), it returns void, you can leave -> out, or you could write `-> void` if you wanted to.
+If a proc doesn't return anything (like main :: ()), it returns void.
+Then you can leave -> out, or you could write `-> void` if you wanted to.
 There can be no return values (returns void, like main), or one or several.
 Procs do not return tuple object values as in Rust or Go, but rather return the values in registers.

 ### 17.1.1 Exiting from a proc with return